 Yes, though the method of transporting a bicycle depends on the specific train.
 On the Pennsylvanian, trainside checked bicycle service is available at stations that have ticket agents.
 Trainside checked bicycle service on the Lake Shore Limited is not available at Erie.
 On the Capitol Limited and Keystone Service trains, carry-on bicycle service is available at all stations.
 There is a $20 charge for bicycle service on all of these routes.

 Are there plans for additional service between Pittsburgh and Harrisburg?

 Yes.
-In February 2022, PennDOT and Norfolk Southern announced they were close to finalizing an agreement to fund and implement infrastructure improvements along the NS Pittsburgh line that will enable the operation of a second daily Pennsylvanian.
+In June 2022, PennDOT and Norfolk Southern announced they reached an agreement to fund and implement infrastructure improvements along the NS Pittsburgh line that will enable the operation of a second daily Pennsylvanian.
 The targeted date for the second train after the completion of the Early Action improvements is 2026.

 How do you contact Western Pennsylvanians for Passenger Rail (WPPR) if you want information or to join the WPPR email list?